rhysd/Dachs/README.md

   - [ ] Exception safety
   - [ ] Parallel processing

-This software is disributed under [The MIT License](http://opensource.org/licenses/MIT).
+This software is disributed under [The MIT License](http://opensource.org/licenses/MIT) if not specified in a source file.

     Copyright (c) 2014 rhysd